kashiftufail/graphql_api_nested/README.md

 If you like it give me star.

-clonning repo and after rake db:cretae , migrate and seed.
+clonning repo and after rake db:create , migrate and seed.

 visit in action http://localhost:3000/graphiql